Categories > Books > Harry Potter > A Horcrux’s Fate

 He didn’t get the rest out.

 He doubled over, clutching his stomach as a violent wave of sickness tore through him.
 His body convulsed with it, raw and unrelenting.
-The sound, guttural and awful, filled the room.
+The room filled with the awful, guttural sound.

 He felt hands on him, steadying and bracing, but it was all a blur.
 His ears rang.
 His breath came too fast, sharp and uneven, and he couldn’t stop shaking.

-Someone gasped.
-Someone moved.
+Someone gasped and moved.
 His chest was on fire.
 His throat burnt.
 There was nothing left in his stomach, and still the spasms wracked through him.

 “Ginny—towels and water, quickly.”
 Mrs Weasley’s voice cut through the panic, calm but tight with urgency.

-He felt her hand again, steady on his back, but even her touch couldn’t ground him.
+He sensed her hand again, steady on his back, but even her touch couldn’t ground him.
 The room swam.
-His heart pounded in his throat.
+His heart pounded.

 His breathing turned shallow and uneven.
-His chest felt tight.
+His chest felt like it was closing in.
 Every breath scraped.

-He couldn’t meet her eyes.
+He avoided her gaze.
 He didn’t want her to see him like this.

-But he couldn’t stop it.
-Couldn’t hide.
-Couldn’t even speak.
+But he couldn’t stop it, or hide, or even speak.

-A strangled noise escaped him—part cough, part sob—and he slumped sideways into the cushions.
+A strangled noise escaped him—part cough and sob—and he slumped sideways into the cushions.

 He wanted to believe her.

-Merlin, he needed to believe her.
-Her fingers were warm and certain where everything else felt frayed and slipping.
+Merlin, he needed to trust her.
+Her hands were warm and certain where everything else felt frayed and slipping.

 But then it got worse.